PeterBreen/reactfish/README.md

 ## What the heck is a dopefish?
 Dopefish is an enemy from Commander Keen IV: Keen Dreams.
-For more information than you ever wanted to know, please see [Dopefish.com](http://www.dopefish.com/) It's a fish who likes to swim and eat.
+For more information than you ever wanted to know, please see [Dopefish.com](http://www.dopefish.com/).
+In short: It's a fish who likes to swim and eat.
 Sometimes it burps.
 And that's about it.

 ## Resources